EdgeFM: Efficient Edge Inference for Vision-Language Models: Methodology

 \subsection{Operator Backend Strategy}

-EdgeFM follows the \textit{thin runtime, heavy kernels} design principle: its runtime layer only manages request orchestration and memory layout, while performance-critical operators including attention, GEMM, and KV cache update are offloaded to highly optimized implementations.
+EdgeFM follows the \textit{thin runtime, heavy kernels} design principle: its runtime layer only manages request orchestration and memory layout, while performance-critical operators, including attention, GEMM, and KV cache update, are offloaded to highly optimized implementations.
 On this basis, EdgeFM integrates a high-performance operator backend centered on FlashInfer-class~\citep{ye2025flashinfer} attention kernels, supplemented with carefully selected tuned decode kernels tailored for edge execution.
 A KV layout abstraction is further incorporated to support MLA-style~\citep{deepseekv2} representations, which enables efficient processing of long multimodal sequences without raising the complexity of the core scheduler.

-The concrete mapping from operator calls to kernel implementations is regulated by the operator implementation table detailed in the following section.
+To instantiate this architecture on new hardware platforms, the mapping from operator calls to specific kernel implementations is dynamically regulated by a two-phase performance optimization workflow, which ultimately populates the operator implementation table.
+Rather than relying on static heuristic configurations, EdgeFM adopts a systematic tuning pipeline governed by the principle of resolving deterministic dispatch choices through automated static tuning before investing in high-risk manual kernel development.

+The optimization workflow proceeds as follows: \begin{itemize} \item \textbf{Static Closed-Loop Tuning:} EdgeFM first establishes a performance baseline by fixing the model architecture, tensor shapes, and profiling runs, recording absolute metrics for prefill and decode stages.
+The framework then executes \texttt{engine.tune()} to automatically explore the kernel configuration space and generate an operator table overlay.
+This phase concludes with regression verification, which consumes the generated table and cache to enforce semantic and performance stability through automated pytest and benchmark gates. \item \textbf{Profile-Guided Offline Optimization:} For remaining performance bottlenecks, developers utilize profiling tools such as NVIDIA NSYS or NCU to analyze execution traces and rank hotspots by operator and shape.
+High-priority kernels are isolated and optimized in a standalone repository through an iterative, human-in-the-loop kernel tuning process.
+Once the targeted speedup is achieved, the accepted kernel is merged back into the main repository through strict regression and performance gates. \end{itemize}

+To ensure optimal resource allocation throughout this workflow, EdgeFM establishes a strict hotspot priority hierarchy.
+Attention and memory-bound operations, specifically prefill attention, KV cache write paths, and RoPE, are prioritized at the highest level.
+These are followed by primary projection operators, including QKV, OProj, GateUp, and DownProj, and subsequent decoding modules, such as decode attention and decode linear layers.
+Normalization, activation, and sampling layers are categorized at a lower priority.
+Finally, runtime-level overheads, such as runtime launch latency, CUDA graph construction, and host synchronization, are addressed only when the computational kernels are fully stabilized and optimized.